The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: Introduction

+Note that the only large cardinal restriction on the mice involved is the paper's global assumption that all premice considered have only short extenders on their sequence.
+This means that we need to deal with mice which are significantly non-self-iterable, for which the earlier arguments mentioned above do not seem to apply.

-The first proof we give of this theorem, in \S\ref{sec:con_stack}, will actually yield a more general and local version, in which the mouse can have a largest cardinal, but in which case we must allow somewhat higher complexity in the definition of $\es^M$ from the parameter $\Momone^M$.
-We will also give a variant proof in \S\ref{sec:direct_con_stack}, which uses the same main idea, but is a little simpler, and is in some ways more general, but in other ways less.
-Related results have been known for some time.
-Kunen proved that $L[U]$ satisfies ``$U$ is the unique normal measure'', and therefore satisfies ``$V=\HOD$''.
-Recall that $M_n$ is the minimal proper class mouse with $n$ Woodin cardinals.
-Steel proved \cite{cmpwc} that for $n\leq\om$, $\es^{M_n}$ is definable over $\univ{M_n}$ without parameters.\footnote{He in fact showed that $M_n$ is its own ``core model'' (this must be defined appropriately).} The author proved similar results for larger, sufficiently self-iterable mice in \cite{mim} and \cite{extmax}.
-The proofs of these earlier results depended on the mice in question being sufficiently self-iterable.
-But non-meek mice typically fail to have such self-iterability.
-To prove Theorem \ref{thm:E_def_from_e}, we use a different approach, which avoids any use of self-iterability, and is more focused on condensation properties.
-We easily get the following corollary:
+For the proof, we will use a method which avoids any self-iterability, and is more focused on condensation properties.
+The first proof we give, in \S\ref{sec:con_stack}, will actually yield a more general and local version, in which the mouse can have a largest cardinal, but in which case we must allow somewhat higher complexity in the definition of $\es^M$ from the parameter $\Momone^M$.
+We will also give a variant proof in \S\ref{sec:direct_con_stack}, which uses the same main idea, but is a little simpler.
+(However, it does not give all of the information provided by the first proof.)
+The argument in \S\ref{sec:con_stack} was discovered in 2015, and that in \S\ref{sec:direct_con_stack} in 2019.
+The argument in \S\ref{sec:direct_con_stack} is used in the preprint \cite{vm2}.